 I've decided to put together a list of books I've read so I can direct folks to this post when asked for something to read.
 Most of the programming books have free online editions, so get to it!
 I'm also a huge fan of sci-fi, and space operas in particular, so I've thrown a couple of those in at the end.

 If you're more visual, I've also made this list of talks I recommend.

 You Don't Know JS

 Game Programming Patterns

 Video games are an interesting problem space.
 From the game loop to asset management, there's a lot to keep track of in even a simple game.
-This book presents several different programming patterns that games commonly use to wrangle the problem space.
+Each pattern is presented with a couple of tangible examples making this a great reference for general programming.